 Nebraska AIDS Project provides services for over 1,000 clients and their families annually.
 NAP has five offices in Nebraska (Omaha, Lincoln, Norfolk, Kearney, and Scottsbluff) that serve the entire state, as well as counties in southwest Iowa (Omaha office) and counties in southeast Wyoming (Scottsbluff office).

 NAP’s professional case managers conduct a supportive process of assessment, advocacy, intervention, and monitoring to maintain a client’s maximum level of health, stability, and self-sufficiency.
 Case managers work with clients in strict confidence to facilitate links to medical and social service resources, to develop care plans, and to cultivate practical, social, and emotional support for people living with HIV and AIDS in our communities.
+Read about our commitment to anti-discrimination and creating an inclusive environment here.

 Intake, Assessment, and Planning